 A lot of people confuse the role of a Data Scientist with the role of a Data Analyst.
 So, we will go ahead and understand the similarities and differences between Data Science and Data Analytics in this Data Science tutorial.

 The above table gives you a high-level understanding of what the major difference is between a Data Scientist and a Data Analyst.
-One more key difference between the two domains is that data analysis is a necessary skill for Data Science.
-Thus, Data Science can be thought of a big set, where data analysis can be a subset of it.
+One more key difference between the two domains is that data analysis is a necessary skill for a Data Scientist.
+Thus, Data Science can be thought of as a big set, where data analysis is a subset of it.

-In this Data Science tutorial, you have learned top tools, technologies, and skills of Data Science from scratch.
-This is your preliminary step to learn Data Science and become an accomplished Data Scientist.
+From this Data science for Beginners tutorial, you can learn data science from scratch like top tools, technologies, and skills.
+This is your preliminary step to learning Data Science and becoming an accomplished Data scientist.

-Go through this Data Science Interview Questions And Answers to excel in your Data Science Interview.Next
+Go through these Data Science Interview Questions and Answers to excel in your interview.